 To take the olive oil home with us to California, it needs special packaging.
 So, every year on our way back to Athens, we stop at a packaging shop on the outskirts of Sparta.
 While the olive oil is packaged, our usual routine is to head one of our favorite tavernas nestled in the foothills of Mount Taygetos under the fortress of Mystras.
 This year we were determined to also make time to revisit Mystras.
-While not ideal, we arrived at Mystras two hours before closing.
-At least four hours is needed to explore the lower town of the ancient city at a leisurely pace.
+So we did, with two hours left until closing.
+Please note, at least four hours is needed to explore the lower town of the ancient city at a leisurely pace.

 Upon entering the main gate of Mystras, we headed first to the right side of the lower town and came upon the Metropolis (Cathedral of Saint Demetrios), one of the most important churches of Mystras founded in 1292 AD.
 Combining features of ancient Roman and Byzantine buildings, the church has prominent rounded roof lines, arched passageways, and domed ceilings.
 Inside the church are frescoes illustrating the miracles of Christ and the life of the Virgin Mary, as well as, frescoes that depict the torture and burial of Saint Demetrios, the saint to whom the church is dedicated.